Executive summary

 That competence is measurable, but only against a strict standard.
 A measure that accepts sentiment, policy aspiration, or tool purchases as evidence rewards presentation over operating reality, which is exactly the gap it was meant to expose.
 Useful measurement of Aggregated Intelligence has to rest on behavior a third party can inspect: how people actually work with AI, how systems actually respond to agents, how obligations are actually met.
 Intent is signal.
 Only behavior counts.
 It is the discipline that makes a financial statement worth reading, applied to the collaboration itself.

-A measure owned by the vendor whose tools it scores is not a measure; it is marketing with a number attached.
-The history of every rating that came to matter, from credit to crash safety to nutrition labeling, runs the same way: the score earns trust in proportion to the distance between the scorer and the scored.
+A measure owned by the vendor whose tools it scores is just marketing with a number attached.
+The history of every rating that came to matter, from credit risk to crash safety to nutrition labeling, runs the same way: the score earns trust in proportion to the distance between the scorer and the scored.
 Aggregated Intelligence is no different.
 For a readiness number to survive a board, a regulator, a partner, or an acquirer, it has to come from a measure with no stake in flattering the result.

 This is also where durable advantage sits, which is the part that should interest an investor.
-Independence is not only an ethic; it is a moat.
+Independence is not only an ethic, it is also a moat.
 A neutral measure that arrives first defines the vocabulary the category later argues in, and vocabulary, once it is adopted by regulators, standards bodies, and the people writing the next procurement template, compounds in a way a feature cannot.
-The measurement is deliberately decoupled from any single implementation and is moving toward an independent steward, so the authority belongs to the measure rather than to a product.
-And because it spans several surfaces, the calibration data it gathers across them combines into a research asset no single-product competitor can assemble.
+The architecture is deliberate: the open layer (specifications, the combined posture measure) and the paid reference implementations are structured so the standards stay independent and the operating layer funds them, which is the apparent paradox resolved into a design.
+PAICE.work PBC is a transitional steward; the combined measure moves to an independent foundation post-funding, by design, because the authority cannot belong to any operator, including this one.
+And because the measure spans several surfaces, the calibration data it gathers across them combines into a research asset no single-product competitor can assemble.
 The independence that makes the number trustworthy is the same property that makes the position defensible.

 The approach, already shipping